timc1/react-fullscreen-image/README.md

 - Keyboard event handlers (escape key, left/right arrow navigation).
 - Handles outer click — anywhere outside of image when clicked will zoom image to its original position.
-- Scrolling, (with requestAnimationFrame) to a set boundary will zoom image to its original position.
+- Scrolling (with requestAnimationFrame) to a set boundary will zoom image to its original position.

 <p align="center">
 <img src="demo.gif" alt="demo" />